dotemacs/newscluster/fetcher/README.md

 ### Integration with Newscluster

-The fetcher is automatically loaded as a dependency of the main newscluster system.
-When a channel with `source = "python"` is processed, it uses this fetcher.
+The fetcher is automatically loaded as a dependency of the main newscluster system and is used for all feed fetching operations.

 ## File Structure